-The pension administrator will ask you for details of any other pensions you already have in payment when you take your LGPS pension.
+The pension administrator will ask you for details of any tax-free lump sums you already have received when you take your pension.

 Recycling

 If you use your tax-free lump sum to increase significantly the contributions you pay to a pension scheme, this is known as 'recycling'.
 This is a complex area and HMRC will only consider that recycling has occurred if all the relevant conditions are met.
 If HMRC considers that recycling has occurred, then you will have to pay extra tax.